json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ### Manual Specification

-You can also manually construct the graph.
+You can manually construct the graph.

 ```c#
 // Startup.cs